 One reason why this is such a wonderful tool is that oftens just looking up one word isn’t enough for you to really get the feel of the entire text.
 If you find that you’re reading and re-reading a paragraph over and over, and still unclear what you’re supposed to be taking away from it, the translation will quickly clear that up for you.

 Books with audio will help you in so many ways!
 You will hear the pronunciation, accent, and flow of what the passage is supposed to sound like.
 This will not only help it come more alive in your mind, but it will also help to make it stick a little better in your memory.
 You will be applying not only visual forms of learning, but auditory as well.
-This is sure to have some great, long-term impact, such as this book by My Daily Spanish.
-Check it out by clicking the image below.
+This is sure to have some great, long-term impact, such as these books from My Daily Spanish.

 No, not a picture book–but, again, if you like that, go for it!